sabrallah/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-Display current directory contents in a long format 4-Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-Display current directory contents with long format with with user and group IDs displayed numerically And hidden files (starting with .)
+6-Create a script that creates a directory named myfirstdirectory in the /tmp/ directory.